 Dangers of Texting While Driving

 Any distraction behind the wheel is dangerous.
-The National Highway Traffic Safety Administration (NHTSA) reported 3,450 deaths in 2016 alone from distracted driving.
+The National Highway Traffic Safety Administration (NHTSA) reported 3,450 deaths in 2016 alone from car accidents caused by distracted driving.
 Drivers have a duty of care to operate their vehicles safely at all times, and this includes paying close attention to their surroundings and changes in traffic conditions.
+If a distracted driver caused your accident, consult with a Glendale car accident lawyer about your legal options to recover compensation.
 Any type of distraction can potentially diminish a driver’s reaction time to a sudden change on the road and lead to an accident.
 Three main types of distractions exist.

 - Visual distractions are anything that causes a driver to look away from the road.